xvw/coers/README.md

 ```

 If a coercion fail, the `value` member is assigned with a default value and the `succeed`
 member is `false`.
-If the coersion succeed, the `value` member is the coersed data and the
+If the coersion succeed, the `value` member becomes the coerced data and the
-`succeed` member is `true`.
+`succeed` member becomes `true`.

-You can use this 3 combinators to have information about coercion status :
+You can use these 3 combinators to have information about coercion status :

 -  `-spec succeed(result()) -> boolean().`
 -  `-spec fail(result()) -> boolean().`